Wednesday, December 24, 2025

 When it’s done take it out of the oven and let it cool.
 Wrap it and put it in the fridge overnight.
 Save the braising liquid including onions and apricots in a separate container and refrigerate that as well - you should have at least a quart,

 The next day, slice the brisket across the grain and put it in a smaller baking dish.
 Remove the solidified fat from the top of the braising liquid if you want to and put the rest of it in a blender and blend until smooth.
 Taste it and correct seasonings - you may want it a little saltier or a little spicier or a little sweeter.
-Pour half of the braising liquid over it.
+Pour half of the braising liquid over the brisket.
 At this point you can cover the baking dish with foil and return everything to the fridge until you’re ready to heat it up for dinner.
 When you’re ready to re- heat, leave the foil on and put the baking dish in a 350 oven for about half an hour, or until everything is hot.
 In the meantime, put the remaining braising sauce in a small saucepan and heat it to a simmer (taste and correct seasonings - I usually add a couple of tablespoons of soy sauce to it)

 In a frying pan, sauté the onion gently in the olive oil until it starts to turn brown in bits, then add the mushrooms and sauté both together until they’re soft.
 When you’re ready to serve, put the brisket on a serving plate and pour the onion and mushroom mixture and the hot braising liquid over it.